BioMedIA-MBZUAI/DynaMMo/README.md

 ## Citation

-If you use **xreal** or our repository in your research, please cite our paper *Cascaded Latent Diffusion Models for High-Resolution Chest X-ray Synthesis*:
+If you use **DynaMMo** or our repository in your research, please cite our paper *DynaMMo: Dynamic Model Merging for Efficient Class Incremental Learning for Medical Images*:

 ```
 @article{qazi2024dynammo,